Report a fire

 Northwest Region

-There were no new fires and no active fires in the Northwest Region by the late afternoon of May 16.
+No new fires were confirmed and no active fires are burning in the Northwest Region by the late afternoon of June 16.

 Check the current wildland fire danger rating in your area on our interactive map.